mickdowling16/theskateroom/README.md

 ## Models Used

 I used a variety of models in my project.
 Both custom models and models from the Boutique Ado walkthrough project.
 Below are all my models represented in a table.
-My custom models are the events model, the comments model and the edit version of the products model to add stock control.
+My custom models are the events model, the comments model and the event registration model to record registrations in the database.

 ### Product Model